NLnetLabs/cascade/doc/manual/source/glossary.rst

 Glossary
 ========

-This page contains a subset of all DNS-related terms for additional context in this documentation.
+.. note:: This page contains a subset of all DNS-related terms for additional context in this documentation.
 For a full overview, refer to :RFC:`9499`.

 .. glossary::
   :sorted: